A step-by-step guide to avoid “can’t open,” broken formatting, and macro failures when moving Excel files to a new PC.

 - External links (shared folders, network paths), Power Query data sources

-Tip: In File Explorer, search *.xls OR *.xla to surface legacy formats quickly.
+Tip: In File Explorer, search for *.xls or *.xla to quickly surface older formats that are more likely to cause trouble later.

 2) On the old PC — pre-migration work (detailed steps)